zorael/kameloso/README.md

 ## Windows

 **kameloso** uses [**OpenSSL**](https://www.openssl.org) to establish secure connections.
-It is the de facto standard library in the Posix sphere (Linux, macOS, ...) for making secure connections, but not so on Windows.
-If you run into errors about missing SSL libraries when attempting to connect on Windows, supply the `--get-openssl` flag to download and launch the installer for [**OpenSSL for Windows**](https://slproweb.com/products/Win32OpenSSL.html), and opt to install to Windows system directories when asked.
+It is the de facto standard library for making secure connections in the Posix sphere (Linux, macOS, ...), but not so on Windows.
+If you run into errors about missing SSL libraries when attempting to connect on Windows, pass the `--get-openssl` flag to download and launch the installer for [**OpenSSL for Windows**](https://slproweb.com/products/Win32OpenSSL.html).
+Make sure to opt to install to Windows system directories when asked.

 # Roadmap